dentarg/auth0-blog/_posts/2017-03-06-how-to-migrate-your-existing-stormpath-users-to-auth0.markdown

 ### Building the Frontend

 We will build our frontend with Angular 2.
 We'll use the [Auth0 Angular 2 Quickstart](https://github.com/auth0-samples/auth0-angularjs2-systemjs-sample/tree/master/01-Login) to get up and running quickly.
-Our final application can be seen [here](https://github.com/auth0-blog/migrate-stormpath-users-to-auth0/tree/master/frontend).
+Our source code can be found [here](https://github.com/auth0-blog/migrate-stormpath-users-to-auth0/tree/master/frontend).
 Auth0 provides a comprehensive set of quickstarts, SDKs, and guides for many popular languages and frameworks.
 See them all [here](https://auth0.com/docs).
 With the project downloaded, we'll need to setup our Auth0 credentials.
 We'll do that in the `auth.config.js` file.
 Open the file and change the values to look like this:

 ```js
 "use strict";